ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-ic4vnsxv.md

 This design specifies the configuration of NSX components but does'nt apply any network overlay component configuration.
 It's left up to the customer to design the network overlay based on their needs.

 The following components are configured:
 - Management servers and controllers are installed and integrated into the vCenter web user interface.
 - ESXi agents are installed and VTEP IP addresses are configured per ESXi host.
 - VTEP configuration, controller configuration, VXLAN configuration (transport zone).
 - NSX Edge Services Gateway (ESG) appliances for use by management components.
 - For vCenter Server only, NSX Edge Services Gateway (ESG) appliances for customer use.

-What is NOT configured:
+The following components are not configured:
--	Virtual distributed routers.
+- Virtual distributed routers
--	Micro segmentation.
+- Micro segmentation
--	VXLANs.
+- VXLANs
--	Linked NSX Management to other VMware instances.
+- Linked NSX Management to other VMware instances

 ### NSX-V security
 {: #vcsnsxt-overview-ic4vnsxv-nsx-v-security}